Torbjørn Agdestein

-Torbjørn Agdestein (born 29 November 1991) is a Norwegian professional footballer who currently plays as a striker for Stord IL.
+Torbjørn Agdestein (born 29 November 1991) is a Norwegian footballer who plays as a striker.
+After playing for Stord, Agdestein played for Brighton, Bath, Inverness, Haugesund, Kristiansund, Odd and Aalesund.

 Club career

 Stord IL

 Agdestein started his career at Stord IL, playing 35 games and scoring 16 goals.

 Brighton & Hove Albion

 In 2010, Agdestein was transferred to English club Brighton & Hove Albion for an undisclosed fee and featured in the development squad.
 Agdestein made his first competitive appearance for Brighton during an FA Cup 3rd round replay against Wrexham.
 Three days later, he made his first league appearance for Brighton coming on as a second-half substitute and providing an assist to Will Buckley in a 2–1 victory at Peterborough United.
 Towards the end of the 2010–11 season, Agdestein had his Brighton contract extended for one-year.

 During September 2011, Agdestein joined Conference National side Bath City on loan.
 However, making three appearances, Agdestein returned to Brighton.

 Following his return from Bath City, Agdestein soon played regularly in the reserve team and in March 2012, signed a two-year contract.

 On 26 July 2013, Agdestein left Brighton after his contract was terminated by mutual consent despite having one-year left to run.